zimboU73/glowAI/README.md

 # glowAI
 GlowAI is a Magisk Module for (select) Samsung devices that aims to improve user experience by enabling hidden features, performance tweaks and flagship level optimisations.

+# What is glowAI?
+It is a Magisk Module for rooted Samsung devices that adds tons of features that have the potential to work on your entry-level/midrange Samsung device, but are disabled by internal flags and software toggles. glowAI is an attempt to re-enable those and get those high-end features back in our phones.

+Do keep in mind that all features may not work (read more below).
+Also, I am not responsible for any damage that may happen to your device.

+This module was created for my personal use, hence it will not receive further updates.
+Bugs are also unlikely to be fixed in the future.
+Constructive development and distribution on part of other enthusiasts are permitted but <ins>credits must be provided to all in `CREDITS` section.</ins>

+## Supported Devices

+As I mentioned, this module was created for personal use and hence, it has been tested on:
+• Galaxy M15 5G (SM-M156B)
+• Galaxy F15 5G (SM-E156B)

+Untested but highly likely to work:
+• Galaxy A15 5G (SM-A156x)
+Users are requested to try out the module on other devices and share their results.

+## Installation Instructions

+1. Root your Samsung phone with Magisk **(Use Magisk v29.0 only, this module WILL NOT WORK with newer versions of Magisk.)**
+2. Download the module .zip and flash in Magisk.
+Ensure Zygisk is enabled.
+3. Reboot, and flash the same module once again in Magisk (for best results).
+Reboot your phone again.
+4. Enjoy glowAI!

+## Features

+• Full Galaxy AI suite
+        • Call Assist
+        • Writing Assist
+        • Interpreter
+        • Note Assist
+        • Transcript Assist
+        • Browsing Assist
+        • Drawing Assist
+        • Photo Ambient Wallpaper
+        • Health Assist
+        NOTE: Audio Eraser does not work.
+It shows up as an available feature in Galaxy AI in settings, but doesn't work.

+• Object/Shadow/Reflection Eraser
+• Always on Display with AOD Wallpaper support
+• Seamless AOD support
+• High Performance Mode, Power Profile support
+• Adds DailyBoard
+• Enables built-in Screen Recorder
+• Enables Dolby Atmos without headsets
+• Adds Dialogue Boost and UHQ Upscaler
+• Adds Super HDR and brightness boost(display)
+• Adds Bixby, Bixby Vision
+• Adds Power key long press setting (defaulted to Gemini)
+• Now Brief, Now Brief on Now Bar support
+• Adds Link to Windows service
+• Adds Generative Wallpaper
+• Enables flagship live blur, high end animations
+• Generative Wallpaper
+• AI Select

+📷 CAMERA FEATURES

+• Adds HDR10+, TrueHDR and front video HDR
+• Changes default Slow Motion video framerate (120fps --> 240fps)
+• Adds Shot Suggestions, Document Scan
+• Auto FPS, High Bitrate video support
+• SuperSteady support for videos
+• Adds lens change while shooting video
+• Adds zoom and ultrawide in Night Mode
+• Other camera tweaks to make overall experience better

+OTHER TWEAKS

+• Spoofs device to S25 Ultra (Thanks to @MRX7014) to add high-end features
+• Adds flagship Edge lights for notifications.